okube-ai/laktory/docs/concepts/design.md

-Laktory embraces some design and data architecture principles.
+Laktory embraces a few key design and data architecture principles.
+Being familiar with these principles will help understand how Laktory is structured.
 Although most of them are not enforced, they generally enable scalability in your data management.

 ## Lakehouse